DanCarvajal/dancarvajal.github.io/_posts/2015-8-17-Data-Viz-Plotting-Tweets.md

 layout: post
 title: Plotting My Tweets
 ---
-Recently I begun to be interested in knowing more about my social media usage.
+Recently I became interested in knowing more about my social media usage.
 I've been using some form of social media for over a decade now and I wanted see just how exactly I use it.
 My first thoughts were to Twitter because it's the platform I'm most active on and represented the largest source of data.

 The first question I wanted to answer is *"How often do I tweet?"* Turns out this question is one of the easier ones to answer.
 Here's how I did it.